The recurrence spectrum for dynamical systems beyond specification: Introduction

 The Hausdorff dimension of a subshift $\Sigma$ with respect to the metric in \eqref{metric-d} equals $h_{\rm top}(\Sigma)$ or $2h_{\rm top}(\Sigma)$ according as $\Sigma$ is one-sided or two-sided.
-To prove Theorem~\ref{mainthm} it suffices to show that for all $a,b\in[0,\infty]$ with $a\leq b$,
+To prove theorem~\ref{mainthm} it suffices to show that for all $a,b\in[0,\infty]$ with $a\leq b$,

-We prove \eqref{lower} in \S2 by constructing for each $(a,b)$ Moran fractals of large Hausdorff dimension contained in $R_{\sigma,\xi}(a,b)$.
-Moran fractals are sets that are constructed by iterative procedure using a fixed number of parameters, see e.g., \cite{Pes}.
+We prove \eqref{lower} in section~2 by constructing for each $(a,b)$ Moran fractals of large Hausdorff dimension contained in $R_{\sigma,\xi}(a,b)$.
+Moran fractals are sets that are constructed by iterative procedure using a countable number of parameters, see e.g., \cite{Pes}.
 The Hausdorff dimension of Moran fractals can be estimated from below with the mass distribution principle \cite{Fal14}.

 The construction of our Moran fractals breaks into three steps.
-In the first step, for all sufficiently large integer $k$ we construct {\it a seed set} $F_k$ that is independent of $(a,b)$, consists of non-recurrent points and has large Hausdorff dimension.
-In the second step, we modify the seed sets into subsets of the recurrence set $R_{\sigma,\xi}(a,b)$.
-Finally we refine these subsets to obtain our Moran fractals.
-Although inspired by the construction of Feng and Wu for the full shift \cite{FW01}, this three-step construction of Moran fractals necessarily gets more involved as developed below.
+In the first step (section~\ref{seed-sec}), for all sufficiently large integer $k$ we construct {\it a seed set} $F_k$ that is independent of $(a,b)$, consists of non-recurrent points and has large Hausdorff dimension.
+In the second step (section~\ref{const-sec}), we modify the seed sets into subsets of the recurrence set $R_{\sigma,\xi}(a,b)$.
+In the final step (section~\ref{moran-sec}) we refine these subsets to obtain our Moran fractals.
+Although inspired by the construction of Feng and Wu for the full shift \cite{FW01}, our construction of Moran fractals necessarily gets more involved as developed below.

 In the first step we construct the seed set $F_k$ by representing an ergodic measure of large entropy with a collection of words and concatenating them.
-Due to the existence of forbidden words, it is not possible to fully concatenate a given collection of words.
-(W)-specification \cite{CT12,CT13} plays a crucial role.
+Due to the existence of forbidden words, it is not possible to fully concatenate a given collection of words, and (W)-specification \cite{CT12,CT13} plays a crucial role.
 A similar construction was successfully undertaken in \cite{STY24} for different purposes.

 (W')-specification plays a crucial role in the second step.
-In \S\ref{sp-sec} we briefly explain how it is used and why (W)-specification does not suffice.
-To keep the reasonable length of this paper, we only give a proof of Theorem~\ref{mainthm} for one-sided shifts.
+In section~\ref{sp-sec} we briefly explain how it is used and why (W)-specification does not suffice.
+To keep the reasonable length of this paper, we only give a proof of theorem~\ref{mainthm} for one-sided shifts.
 A proof for two-sided shifts is completely analogous.